Deathless (novel): Plot

 The story ends on an ambiguous note, with Marya Morevna resolving to explore the village of Buyan that night and find Koschei and see if he remembers her and knows who she is.

-Reception
+Reception and awards

 The A.V.
 Club complimented Valente's prose, comparing it favorably to her previous works — in particular, her 2009 novel Palimpsest — and said that thematically, Deathless "does for Russia what Susanna Clarke's Jonathan Strange & Mr Norrell does for England".

 Strange Horizonss Erin Horáková similarly praised Valente's use of language, while criticizing the novel's plot as being "something of a mess", and that it "wants to say so much that it's difficult to hear it saying anything in particular".
 Horáková concluded, however, that Deathless "reveals more about the writer's technique and strengths than a polished, impregnable work might."